alxbl/segfault-2012/public/articles/en/hipster-in-japan-adapting-to-life.md

 walk with them, and then freeze, nervousness causing me to apparently forget how to say "These are good, I'll take them."
 After a moment of this, I blurt out the most colloquial Japanese ever, and the guy just smiles and goes "Oh, great!
-This way then.", as he takes me to the cashier.
+This way then," as he takes me to the cashier.
 Mission Accomplished.
-This also made me realize that I'm still much more shy with my Japanese that I'd like to admit.
+This also made me realize that I'm still much more shy with my Japanese than I'd like to admit.

 Come the weekend, I head out with my girlfriend to enjoy one of Kobe's more popular Christmas time attractions: *The Kobe Luminaries*.
 At around 9pm, while